All Episodes

 I'm not against it.

-I believe in like if I were a time traveler or something, yeah.
+I believe in, like, if I were a time traveler or something, yeah.

 Right.

-I'd get used to it.
+I'd get used to it, you know?

-Um because it's only recently.
+Because it's only recently.

 How long did women have bushes for?

-It's that it's hundreds of thousands of years.
+It's hundreds of thousands of years.

-But the whole thing about women not having bushes just started recently.
+The whole thing about women not having bushes just started recently.

 That's the thing.